A Homeowner’s Guide to Heat Pump Maintenance

 Are you curious to learn how heat pumps work and what you need to know to understand heat pump maintenance?
 Follow this short guide to optimize your system’s efficiency.

 Do you need heat pump maintenance in West Volusia County?
 Contact Jacob Heating & Air Conditioning today for quality heat pump maintenance and repair services.

 Contrary to popular belief, heat pumps don’t generate a lot of heat—instead, they transfer heat from one place to another.
 In the summertime, they work to remove hot air from inside and expel it outside, and in the winter this process reverses.
 Because they don’t require fuel, homeowners often install heat pumps for their safety and energy-efficiency.

 Look Out for Heat Pump Maintenance Needs

-Is your heating or cooling system showing signs of wear and tear, or is it not running as efficiently as it should be?
+Is your heating or cooling system showing signs of wear and tear?
+Is it not running as efficiently as it should be?
 Here are a few things HVAC contractors recommend you look out for between regular heat pump maintenance inspections:

-- Is your heat pump properly elevated for drainage, about 4 to 8 inches above the ground?
+- Is your heat pump adequately elevated for drainage, about 4 to 8 inches above the ground?

 - Do you clean or change your air filters once a month, or as needed?